REFINANCE STUDENT LOANS

 You may also want to refinance a loan if your current loan doesn’t have a cosigner release option.
 Refinancing with Earnest means the cosigner will no longer have this loan impacting their debt-to-income ratio.

-Can I refinance just my high-interest loans?
+Can I refinance only my high-interest loans?

 Once you’re approved, you are automatically approved for the total eligible student loan amount listed on your credit report.
 When you’re ready to accept your loan, you can choose to refinance less than the requested amount (as long as it’s above $5,000) or up to 105% of your approved amount.